Struggling to build a LinkedIn network – or receive responses to your messages? The problem might be your headshot.

 So what’s the best way to figure out if you’re due for a photo upgrade?
-Read on for some common signs of a LinkedIn Photo mishap:
+Here are common signs of a LinkedIn Photo mishap:

 1 – You don’t receive a reply to your InMails or inquiries.